ChuzaWick420/notes_publisher/docs/University Notes/semester 1/MTH101 - Calculus and Analytical Geometry/2. Absolute Value/Lecture.md

 ---
 tags:
   - university-notes
+  - absolute-values
 university-name: Virtual University of Pakistan
 ---

 # Absolute Values
-This places an important role in determining `distance` between 2 points on a `coordinate line`.
+This plays an important role in determining `distance` between 2 points on a `coordinate line`.

 ## Definition
 The `absolute value` of a `real number`, `a` is denoted as $\lvert a \rvert$.